audefaucheux/food-market-backend/README.md

 rails s
 ```

-Once you completed all this steps, refer back to the [food-market-frontend](https://github.com/audefaucheux/food-market-frontend) repositories to set the front end.
+Once you completed all this steps, refer back to the [food-market-frontend](https://github.com/audefaucheux/food-market-frontend) "Getting Started" section to set the frontend.